philthephatman/awesome-hacking-lists/hackwith.md

 - [autoDANE](https://github.com/sensepost/autoDANE) - Auto Domain Admin and Network Exploitation.
 - [wafpass](https://github.com/wafpassproject/wafpass) - Analysing parameters with all payloads' bypass methods, aiming at benchmarking security solutions like WAF.
 - [GreatSCT](https://github.com/GreatSCT/GreatSCT) - The project is called Great SCT (Great Scott).
 Great SCT is an open source project to generate application white list bypasses.
 This tool is intended for  BOTH red and blue team.
-- [owtf](https://github.com/owtf/owtf) - Offensive Web Testing Framework (OWTF), is an OWASP+PTES focused try to unite great tools and make pen testing more efficient, written mostly in Python @owtfp http://owtf.org
+- [owtf](https://github.com/owtf/owtf) - Offensive Web Testing Framework (OWTF), is a framework which tries to unite great tools and make pen testing more efficient @owtfp http://owtf.org
 - [pyfiscan](https://github.com/fgeek/pyfiscan) - Free web-application vulnerability and version scanner
 - [security_monkey](https://github.com/Netflix/security_monkey) - Security Monkey
 - [XSStrike](https://github.com/UltimateHackers/XSStrike) - XSStrike is a program which can crawl, fuzz and bruteforce parameters for XSS.
 It can also detect and bypass WAFs.